vpast/movie-frontend/README.md

 All right, that's all.
 I hope your demo version of project now live!

 # Screenshot's

-For people, who want to see some action here, i will drop some gif's.
+Here are some action shots from the app:

 ![Memico1](https://i.imgur.com/DeKMjg5.gif)